How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 To remove the SSL error, you can try to update your Windows operating system using the following steps:

-Step 1: Use the Windows + I key combination to access system settings.
+Step 1: Access system settings using the Windows + I key combination.

 Step 2: Choose the “Update & Security” option.